Azure/kubernetes-kms/README.md

    sudo ETCDCTL_API=3 etcdctl --cacert=/etc/kubernetes/certs/ca.crt --cert=/etc/kubernetes/certs/etcdclient.crt --key=/etc/kubernetes/certs/etcdclient.key get /registry/secrets/default/secret1
    ```

-3. Check that the stored secret is prefixed with `k8s:enc:kms:v1:azurekmsprovider`.
-This indicates the Azure KMS provider has encrypted the data.
+3. Check that the stored secret is prefixed with `k8s:enc:kms:v1:azurekmsprovider` when KMSv1 is used for encryption, or with `k8s:enc:kms:v2:azurekmsprovider` when KMSv2 is used.
+This prefix indicates that the data has been encrypted by the Azure KMS provider.

 4. Verify the secret is decrypted correctly when retrieved via the Kubernetes API: